 Aptly named after their near 400-year-old oak trees – this young winery has been producing their own commercial wine since 2006.
 They’ve cut out a nice little spot for themselves in the Missouri winery world.
 Their tasting room sits in the middle of their gorgeous vineyard and features much more than wine.
 Their beautiful wrap around porch is perfect for an afternoon of sipping a carefully crafted glass of Twin Oak wine.
 It’s not only for wine fans though.
 Their fully stocked bar is bound to have the perfect companion for a walk around their tranquil lake.

 Did we miss any of your favorite Missouri vineyards and wineries?
 Remember always to travel prepared so you can enjoy what could be your new favorite wine!
-Our 16 pack of StiQits is perfect for enjoying sulfite-free wine at any of these wineries.
+Our StiQits are perfect for enjoying sulfite-free wine at any of these wineries.
 Have fun!